 Practice hands-on activities like completing jigsaw puzzles, designing clothes, working on engines, choreographing a dance routine or constructing woodwork projects.
 These activities encourage the use of multiple senses, such as vision, touch and hearing, to observe shape, distance and direction in a three-dimensional space.
 Paper and computer-based visual puzzles can also help, but rely solely on visual observation П Use visual presentations to communicate information.
 For example, create graphs and charts to represent numbers and statistics.
 Use flow charts and mind maps for studying and taking notes.
-When preparing for activities that involve movement, especially complex moves, visualize your actions before the activity П Practice thinking about composition - the way in which the elements of an image, work of art or other objects are arranged and work together.
+When preparing for activities that involve movement, especially complex moves, visualize your actions before the activity П Practice thinking about composition - the way in which the elements of an image, work of art or other objects are

+Practice thinking about composition - the way in which the elements of an image, work of art or other objects are arranged and work together.
 Photography, art and design courses are an excellent way to get started.
 Becoming more aware of compositional details can help you become better at understanding and creating visual information

-Spatial and Interpersonal Intelligences
+Spatial and Linguistic Intelligences